 - It’s always an unpleasant surprise to learn that you have the wrong number, and the same is true for customers who are trying to reach a business online.
 Let the reviewer down gently by politely suggesting they may be mistaken, without resorting to angry, accusatory, or argumentative language.
 You can explain that you do not have an employee by that name, do not have a franchise in that location, do not have a record of the customer’s transaction, or any other relevant circumstances that will help the reviewer understand your position.

 - Encourage the reviewer to follow up if they have any concerns, which will help reinforce your public image as a brand that values courtesy.
 Otherwise, it might appear to review-readers as though your business is trying to dodge or pass off responsibility for a problem — even if that objectively isn’t the case.

-Request a Demo of Our Review Response Service for Agencies, Resellers, and Multi-Location Brands
+Request a Demo of Our Review Response Service for Agencies and Brands

 Don’t have the time or team to respond efficiently to your reviews?
 Then let our experienced response scribes handle the writing work for you.
 Through our innovative review reply service, Shout About Us supplies customized and original responses to all of your business reviews, enabling you to prioritize other tasks while you effortlessly deliver great customer service.

 Discover why brands like Chick-fil-A, Jersey Mike’s Subs, Wyndham Garden Hotels, and PostalAnnex+ trust Shout About Us for custom online review management.
 Request a demo for your business today, or contact us to learn more.

 Emily Homrok is a freelance copywriter with more than seven years of writing experience.
 She joined the Shout About Us team as a content strategist in 2020.